OmkarAditya/Home_automation_IOT/README.md

 SOFTWARE USED: arduino IDE, Python IDE, thingspeak, MIT app inventor

+NOTE: TO RUN ARDUINO CODE FIRST INSTALL DHTLib.zip FILE and include the library in arduino ide by sketches->Include library->Add .zipfile

 I have shown the working of my model in two linked videos with full description below-